LAMMPS at TACC

 $ module load lammps # load default version

-The LAMMPS module defines a set of environment variables for the locations of the LAMMPS home, binaries and more with the prefix TACC_LAMMPS.
+Once loaded, the lammps module defines a set of environment variables for the locations of the LAMMPS home, binaries and more with the prefix TACC_LAMMPS.
 Use the env command to display the variables:

 $ env | grep "TACC_LAMMPS"

-Frontera Stampede2 Lonestar6
+Frontera Stampede3 Lonestar6

 lmp_frontera lmp_stampede lmp_lonestar